State of the Race: How Battleground Polls See Trump-Harris

 Here is a breakdown of recent polling results for each state:

 Arizona: Trump appears to be polling well in a state he lost by just 10,457 votes to Joe Biden in 2020 but won in 2016.
-An AtlasIntel poll released Tuesday showed Trump with a 50.6%-46.4% lead, an advantage outside of the poll's margin of error of +/- 3 percentage points.
-A CNN poll released Tuesday, though, showed Harris with a 48%-47% lead over Trump.
+A Data Orbital poll released Tuesday showed Trump with a whopping lead of 49.7%-41.9%.
+An AtlasIntel poll released Tuesday showed Trump with a 50.6%-46.4% lead.

 Georgia: An AtlasIntel poll released Tuesday showed Trump with a 50.2%-47.1% lead, an advantage just inside the poll's margin of error of +/- 3 percentage points.
-A Redfield & Wilton Strategies poll for The Telegraph released Tuesday showed Trump ahead 48%-47%.
+In the final On Point/Red Eagle Politics/SoCal Strategies poll released Tuesday, Trump was ahead 50%-49%.

-Michigan: An Emerson College poll released Tuesday showed Trump ahead 49%-48%.
-An AtlasIntel poll released Tuesday had Trump ahead 49.2%-47.9% and a Redfield & Wilton Strategies poll for The Telegraph released Tuesday showed Harris ahead 49%-48%.
+Michigan: A USA Today/Suffolk University poll released Wednesday showed Trump with a 47.4%-47% lead over Harris.
+An AtlasIntel poll released Tuesday showed Trump ahead 49.2%-47.9%.

 Nevada: Harris had a razor-thin 47.8%-47.6% lead in a Trafalgar Group poll released Tuesday.
 A CNN poll released Tuesday showed Trump ahead 48%-47% and an AtlasIntel poll released Tuesday showed Trump ahead 48.4%-47.5%.